pwrlabs/pwrlabs-docs/docs/developers/sdks/send-transactions-to-pwr-chain.md

     const wallet = new PWRWallet(privateKey);

     async function sendData() {
-        // VM id used to send the transaction to const vmId = 123;
+        // VIDA used to send the transaction to const vida = 123;
         // Buffer data to be included in the transaction const data = Buffer.from('Hello World!');

-        // Send the data at vmID 123 to the chain const txHash = await wallet.sendVMDataTxn(vmId, data);
+        // Send the data at vida 123 to the chain const tx = await wallet.sendVMDataTxn(vida, data);

         // Error handling
-        if (txHash.success) {
+        if (tx.success) {
-            console.log("Transaction Hash:", txHash.transactionHash);
+            console.log("Transaction Hash:", tx.transactionHash);
         } else {
-            console.log("Error:", txHash.message);
+            console.log("Error:", tx.message);
         }
     }
     sendData()